Norton Air Force Base: Air Base Wing

 From 1 May 1953, installation support was provided by the 2848th Air Base Wing.
 This unit replaced the 2950th Air Base Wing, and would last until 8 July 1964.

 Expansion

 Bids were opened on 15 September 1953 for nearly a million dollars of work at Norton, including a 2,450-foot extension of the southwest - northeast runway bringing it to 10,000 feet, long enough for anything in the inventory.
-The extension requires the closing of the east end of Mill Street at Tippecanoe Avenue, and the relocation of the Pacific Electric track, both of which right-of-ways the runway will cross.
+The extension required the closing of the east end of Mill Street at Tippecanoe Avenue, and the relocation of the Pacific Electric track, both of which right-of-ways the runway would cross.
 The project included taxiways and drainage facilities.
 The widening of the runway by 50 feet to 200 feet was also proposed.
 Traffic to Redlands was rerouted off of Mill Street to Central Avenue.

 "Directives to acquire land for the runway lengthening were signed in June by the secretary of the Air Force and sent to the Los Angeles office of the U.S. Army Corps of Engineers."